blooper-gg/toodle/docs/examples/jumbo-texture.md

 ::: warning

 This is a new feature.
 Please let us know if you encounter issues when using jumbo textures and `toodle.JumboQuad`.
+Custom shaders expecting uvs to range from 0 to 1 will not work correctly.

 :::

 {toodle=snippets/jumbo-texture.ts width=400px height=400px}